 Lionel Messi

-Messi is not the obvious favourite in a pure striker race, but he still belongs on the shortlist because his tournament history is unique.
-FOX Sports pointed out that he is one of only four men to record 19 World Cup goal contributions since 1966.
+Messi is not the obvious favourite in a pure striker race, but he still belongs on the shortlist because his World Cup history is unique.
+He won the Golden Ball in 2022 and remains central to Argentina's biggest attacking moments.

-He may create more than he scores now, but another deep Argentina run would still leave him close to the Golden Boot conversation.
+He may create more than he scores now, but another deep Argentina run would still keep him close to the Golden Boot conversation.

 Contenders Comparison

-Player Country Club 2025-26 Goals or Stat World Cup History
+Player Country Club Why He Is in the Conversation World Cup History

-Lionel MessiArgentinaInter Miami19 World Cup goal contributions since 19662022 world champion and Golden Ball winner
+Lionel MessiArgentinaInter MiamiStill central to Argentina's attack2022 world champion and Golden Ball winner

 Dark Horse Candidates